cobbpg/nuflix-studio/manual/manual.md

 > [!NOTE]
 > When mapping colours, it's easiest to start with the sliders in automatic mode, then switch to manual mode and tweak the individual entries if needed.

+> [!NOTE]
+> The program tries to detect source images using known C64 palettes.
+If successful, the mapping is switched to **Manual** and set up with the correct colours.
+If you come across a C64 image that's not handled correctly, please open an issue so it can be fixed.
+You can also add more palettes to this list; see below in the [Configuration](#configuration) section for details.

 > [!WARNING]
 > It's possible that in some rare cases the code generation algorithm fails to remove enough register updates to fit into the cycle budget of a section.
 When this happens, the program displays an overlay saying **"Ran out of cycles in rows: Y (C/Q)!"**, where Y is the screen Y coordinate (0‒199), while C is the respective character row (0‒24) and its affected quarter (0‒3), i.e. Y ≈ C×8+Q×2.
 The image will have a visual artifact at this row, as the FLI bug gets delayed and pushed to the right, breaking the bitmap colours.
 To remedy this, some colour updates need to be removed in the neighbourhood of the offending rows.